driv/driv.github.io/_drafts/2026-02-10-victoriametrics-mixins.markdown

 ## Conclusion

-Switching the backend from Mimir/Alloy to VictoriaMetrics was surprisingly painless regarding the Mixins.
-The abstraction holds up.
+Switching the backend from Mimir/Alloy to VictoriaMetrics was surprisingly painless thanks to the Mixins.
+The abstractions work!

-The only "friction" is mapping the job names.
-But once that is done, and with a little helper to package the resources, we have a fully automated observability pipeline.

-If you are just starting out, I'd argue this stack is the faster path to "Day One" observability.